Skip to main content

 Read Article

-Chilled water spraying over coarse basalt aggregate on a conveyor belt at a dam construction site, backlit golden-hour mist rising from the cooling process with a worker in orange high-visibility vest adjusting a valve, mountains visible through the haze, illustrating aggregate pre-cooling methods for mass concrete temperature control
+Chilled water spraying over coarse aggregate on a conveyor belt at a dam construction site, mist rising from the cooling process as a worker adjusts a valve, illustrating aggregate pre-cooling for mass concrete temperature control

 Technical Brief